Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Proofs.

-\begin{proof} By the $\lptriangle$ constraints, every bad triangle for which the negative edge $e$ has $x_e=0$ needs to contain at least one positive edge with $x$ value at least a $1/2$.
+\ptitle{Proof of Lemma~\ref{lem:det2}} \begin{proof} By the $\lptriangle$ constraints, every bad triangle for which the negative edge $e$ has $x_e=0$ needs to contain at least one positive edge with $x$ value at least a $1/2$.
 Hence, Algorithm~\ref{algo:det} returns a feasible cover.
 Next, we prove the approximation guarantee.
 Let $\opt$ be the optimal value.
 Let $\tl$ be the triangles in $\tall$ for which the negative edge $e$ has $x_e>0$.
 Let $\tzero$ be the triangles in $\tall$ for which the negative edge $e$ has $x_e=0$.
 Clearly, $\tall=\tzero \cup \tl$.
-Let $\{x_e\}$ be an optimal solution to $\lptriangle$, and $\{y_t\}$ an optimal solution of \lpdual.
-By complementary slackness we know that
+Let $\{x_e\}$ be an optimal solution to $\lptriangle$ and $\{y_t\}$ be an optimal solution to PackingLP.